Flea Eggs: What They Look Like and How to Get Rid of Them

 Specially developed, quality flea shampoos will kill both the eggs and the adult insects, sometimes even more effectively than a spot flea treatment for dogs and cats.
 So, it’s recommended that you don’t rely on a fipronil-based single topical treatment only but wash your pet regularly with a flea shampoo, which usually contains permethrin or pyrethrin.

-To sum up, without taking adequate measures to exterminate the parasites in all their life cycle stages of development, including the eggs, you’ll be looking at continuous flea problems and repeated infestations.
+To sum up, without taking adequate measures to exterminate the fleas in all their life cycle stages of development, including the eggs, you’ll be looking at continuous flea problems and repeated infestations.
 Your poor cat or dog will keep getting new fleas, despite regular anti-flea care or frequent visits to the vet.